-Of course, some vegetables are more available than the others, depending on region availability or not.
-Still, you should try them all to vary the taste as well as cycle all the nutrition through your body.
-The following are our recommendations of 12 nutritious green vegetables that you can find at any local market or your back yard.
+You should try all green vegetables to vary the taste as well as cycle all the nutrition through your body.
+The following are our recommendations of 12 nutritious green vegetables that you can find at any local market or your backyard.

 Kale is a low-calorie vegetable that has more iron than beef, more omega 3 than oil, and more calcium than milk, kale is the top 1 trend on any super green foods list.
 Just like any other green leafy vegetables, kale has a load of fiber, antioxidants, anti-inflammation, and vitamins of all sorts.
 The only downside is the bitter flavor of raw kale, which scares off most people, even adults.
 Lightly steam or sauté kale leaf to decrease the bitter flavor; dry or roast to make crispy kale chips and reserve all the goodness.

 One of the top vegetables for fighting free radicals with antioxidants, decreasing breast cancer, defying aging, and detoxifying human the body and systems.
 Artichoke is also a good source of iron, fiber, and lots of vitamins.
 Artichoke is widely available at most grocery stores as fresh vegetables or in a pickle jar.
 You might also see their dehydrated form, which often used for tea infusion.
 Artichoke’s heart can be steamed, baked, boiled, or stir-fried.
 Either way, they taste good and healthy for your body too.